Christopher Raeburn (producer): Life and career

-Raeburn was educated at Charterhouse School and Oxford.
+Raeburn was educated at Charterhouse School and Oxford where his contemporaries included Robert Layton, Peter Branscombe and Andrew Porter.
 Turning down a commission during his National Service, Raeburn was posted to Palestine as a clerk with the Royal Signals.
 While serving at Tel Litwinsky, he witnessed a terrorist attack on the base's cinema.
 Always interested in the theatre, he visited many plays, operas and concerts during his posting.
 On demobbing in 1948, Raeburn travelled across Egypt to Tripoli, returning to England by ship.

-At Oxford Raeburn had taken part in drama work and had been employed at the Mermaid Theatre, including the production of Dido and Aeneas with Kirsten Flagstad and Arda Mandikian.
+At Oxford Raeburn had taken part in drama work, and started his career as a “jack-of-all-trades” at the first Mermaid Theatre in St John's Wood, London, in 1951, including the production of Dido and Aeneas with Kirsten Flagstad and Arda Mandikian.
 He took a position with Decca Records in 1954.
-He took a leave of absence from Decca for a Leverhulme Scholarship to do research on Mozart in Vienna.
+He took a leave of absence from Decca for a Leverhulme Scholarship to do research on Der Schauspieldirektor and other stage works by Mozart in Vienna, and while there became close friends with Haydn scholar H. C. Robbins Landon.
 He was a Vienna reviewer for Opera magazine (sometimes using a nom de plume) during his time in that city.

-Raeburn worked for Decca Records for more than five decades specialising in producing albums of classical music, and in particular opera.
-He was on the production team for the first studio recording of Richard Wagner's Ring Cycle with conductor Georg Solti.
-His work also led to collaborations with several internationally renowned artists, including Luciano Pavarotti, Joan Sutherland, Renata Tebaldi, Mirella Freni, Birgit Nilsson, Marilyn Horne, Montserrat Caballé, Leontyne Price, Kiri Te Kanawa, Herbert von Karajan, Richard Bonynge, Plácido Domingo, José Carreras, Teresa Berganza and Angelika Kirchschlager.
-Many of his recordings have won Grammy Awards.
+Raeburn rejoined Decca Records in 1957 where his first assignment was a recording of arias sung by Virginia Zeani.
+He worked for Decca for over five decades specialising in producing albums of classical music, and in particular opera.
+He was on the production team for the first studio recording of Richard Wagner's Ring Cycle with the conductor Georg Solti.
+His work involved collaborations with internationally renowned artists and several of his recordings won Grammy Awards.